Grimbergen (beer): Current breweries

 In 1958 Brouwerij Maes (Maes Brewery) contacted the monks at the abbey with the proposal to commercialize the dark beer that Maes had developed under the brand name "Grimbergen".
 Until 1978, Grimbergen Dubbel and Tripel were brewed in the brewery in Waarloos (part of the municipality of Kontich).
 After that date, the production moved to Brasserie Union in Jumet.
 Since the closure of the plant in Jumet in 2007, the production moved to the Brouwerij van Alken (Brewery of Alken) located in Alken.

 The beers marketed under the brand name Grimbergen are now brewed by two different companies.
 Alken-Maes located in Alken in Belgium brewed the beer before 2008.
 Alken-Maes was taken over by Heineken International in 2008.
 As part of the takeover the brand name Grimbergen was transferred to Carlsberg Group, but Heineken was given a long-term license to use the brand name in Belgium.
 As a result Alken-Maes brews the beer for the Belgian market, while Carlsberg is responsible for the marketing outside Belgium of the beers that it brews under the Grimbergen name at its Kronenbourg Brewery located in France.
 In the Netherlands, Grolsch Brewery is responsible for the marketing of Grimbergen that is brewed by Alken-Maes.
 This is however no longer that simple!
-According to the bottle declaration, the 330 ml bottles are made by Carlsbergs brewery in Poland.
+According to the bottle declaration, the 330 ml bottles are made by Carlsberg's brewery in Poland.
 The green variety Belgian Pale Ale (75cl) is likewise brewed at Carlsberg Italia, Induno Olona.
 In 2019, the abbey announced that it would start producing its own beer again, which increased the number of producers to three instead of two.